NASA's Pandora SmallSat Mission: Simulating the Impact of Stellar Photospheric Heterogeneity and Its Correction: Representative Target Sample

 For each scenario, we first estimated the number of spots required to reproduce the adopted variability amplitude over a single rotation.
-We ran 10 trial simulations per case in which spots were added sequentially until reaching the $1\%$ variability.
+We ran 10 trial simulations per case, in which spots were added sequentially until reaching the $1\%$ variability.
 Fixing this number of spots, we then simulated 100 spotted photospheres and recorded the average minimum and maximum projected spot filling factors over a full stellar rotation.
 These values, denoted as $f_\mathrm{min}$ and $f_\mathrm{max}$, are reported in \autoref{tab:spot_coverage}.
-Here, a value of $f_\mathrm{min} = 0$ does not imply an unspotted star, but rather that at some rotational phases no spots are present in the visible hemisphere (e.g., existing spots reside on the far hemisphere).
+Here, a value of $f_\mathrm{min} = 0$ does not imply an unspotted star but rather that, at some rotational phases, no spots are present in the visible hemisphere (e.g., existing spots reside on the far hemisphere).
 Since the variability does not depend on the rotation period, fast and slow rotators modeled with the same spot morphology share identical spot distributions.
-We assume uniformly distributed spots for both fast and slow rotating M dwarfs given the lack of observational constraints on spot locations at these periods.
-We note, however, that even faster rotating M dwarfs with $P_{\rm rot} < 1$ day have spots concentrated near the poles in Doppler imaging \citep{Barnes2015, Barnes2017}, in agreement with localized flare activity \citep{Ilin2024}, which can pose even larger challenges for transmission spectroscopy.
+We assume uniformly distributed spots for both fast- and slow-rotating M dwarfs given the lack of observational constraints on spot locations at these periods.
+We note, however, that even faster-rotating M dwarfs with $P_{\rm rot} < 1$ day have spots concentrated near the poles in Doppler imaging \citep{Barnes2015, Barnes2017}, in agreement with localized flare activity \citep{Ilin2024}, which can pose even larger challenges for transmission spectroscopy.

 We used the $f_\mathrm{min}$ and $f_\mathrm{max}$ values to define a time-dependent spot filling factor for each scenario, which varies sinusoidally between $f_\mathrm{min}$ and $f_\mathrm{max}$ over the stellar rotation period (\autoref{fig:fspot}).
-These simulations are intentionally simplified, as our goal is to assess \pandora{}'s performance under controlled, physically motivated stellar variability, rather than to reproduce detailed stellar surface structure.
+These simulations are intentionally simplified, as our goal is to assess \pandora{}'s performance under controlled, physically motivated stellar variability, rather than to reproduce a detailed stellar surface structure.
+The adopted simplifications result in spot filling factors that span a broad range of 0--68\% (\autoref{tab:spot_coverage}), covering plausible activity levels that may be present in \pandora{} observations.
+Importantly, the simulated variability is used only to define the instantaneous filling factor at each epoch; the specific temporal form (e.g., sinusoidal evolution) is not imposed in the retrieval framework, which treats each visit independently.
 The resulting spot filling factor time series are used to generate the simulated \pandora{} datasets, as described in \autoref{sec:data}.